HMCBSJ/deep-reinforcement-learning/Project-3_Collaboration and Competition/README.md

 ### Introduction

-In this project, we work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment, where two agents control rackets to bounce ball over a net.
+In this project, we deal with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment, where two agents control rackets to bounce ball over a net.
 If an agent hits a ball over net, the agent receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball
 out of bounds, the agent receives a reward of -0.01.
-Thus, the goal of each agent is to keep the ball in play.
+Therefore, the goal of each agent is to maintain the ball in play.
 The observation space is 24-dimensional consisting of 8 variables corresponding to the position and velocity
 of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
 The accompanying research paper can be found [here](https://arxiv.org/pdf/1706.02275.pdf).